KhoaNguyenDucAnh/MM-Det/README.md

 ## Pre-trained Weights
 We provide the [weights](https://huggingface.co/sparklexfantasy/llava-7b-1.5-rfrd) for our fine-tuned large multi-modal model, which is based on llava-v1.5-Vicuna-7b from [LLaVA](https://github.com/haotian-liu/LLaVA).
-The overall weights for MM-Det without the LMM can be achieved from [weights](https://drive.google.com/drive/folders/1RRNS8F7ETZWrcBu8fvB3pM9qHbmSEEzy?usp=sharing) at `MM-Det/current_model.pth`.
+The weights will be automatically downloaded.
+Besides, the overall weights for MM-Det without the LMM can be achieved from [weights](https://drive.google.com/drive/folders/1RRNS8F7ETZWrcBu8fvB3pM9qHbmSEEzy?usp=sharing) at `MM-Det/current_model.pth`.
 Please download and put the weights at `./weights/`.

 ## Training